Table of contents

 Authentication is the act of proving one’s identity through an activity like entering a password or providing a fingerprint scan.

-Authentication proves that the person trying to access the device, application, or server is authorised to do so and is who they claim to be.
-A related cybersecurity term, two-factor authentication, requires two different modes of authentication, like a security question and a password, or a code sent to a mobile device.
+Authentication proves that the person trying to access the device, application, or server is authorized to do so and is who they claim to be.
+Two-factor authentication requires two different modes of authentication, like a security question and a password, or a code sent to a mobile device.

 A backup is a duplicate of your digital information.
 Creating a copy of your data, files, and applications on a different storage device, such as a third-party cloud service or an external drive, can help you recover that information after a security incident.